Homemade Glazed Donut Recipe

 • Colored Donut Glaze: Simply add a few drops of food coloring to the glaze.

-How to Make Doughnuts
+How to Make This Glazed Donut Recipe

 Step 1: Make the Donut Dough

-Once your milk is warm, add it to your a mixing bowl or the bowl of a stand mixer.
+Once your milk is warm, add it to your mixing bowl or the bowl of a stand mixer.
 Add the sugar and stir to dissolve, then add the yeast and let everything rest for 5 minutes.

 Step 2: Shape the Donuts

-Now it’s time to shape the donuts!
-Remove your dough from the fridge and roll it out using a rolling pin on a lightly floured surface until it is 1/2 to 1/3 of an inch thick.
-Then use a three-inch donut cutter to cut out the rounds.
+Remove your dough from the fridge and roll it out using a rolling pin on a lightly floured surface until it is 1/2 to 1/3-inch thick.
+Then, use a three-inch donut cutter to cut out the rounds.

-Picture showing how to cut out donuts using a donut cutter.
+Picture showing how to cut out donuts.

 Step 3: Fry Your Donuts

-Line a baking sheet with paper towel and set aside.
+Line a baking sheet with a paper towel and set aside.
 Prepare your glaze in a medium bowl by combining all the glaze ingredients and mixing well.
 The glaze should have the consistency of school glue.
 Set aside.

 Carefully add the donuts a few at a time to the oil.
 Do not drop them in the oil or it will splash and you can get burned.
-Depending on how big your pan is, you can probably fry 3-4 donuts at a time.
-Don’t overcrowd the donuts or they will be hard to flip and the temperature of your oil will decrease too much from cooler dough being added.
+Depending on your pan size, you can probably fry 3-4 donuts at a time.

-Fry the donuts until golden brown, about 1 1/2 minutes per side.
+Fry the donuts until golden brown, about 1-1/2 minutes per side.
 Use a metal slotted spoon or metal tongs to gently flip the donuts when ready.
-Once they are golden on each side, remove the donuts one at a time to your prepared baking sheet.
+Once golden on each side, remove the donuts one at a time to your prepared baking sheet.
 The paper towel will help soak up the excess oil.

 Step 4: Glaze the Donuts